freevariable/Fulgance/README.md

 - Consequently, segments are unidirectional.
 It means that single track routes are not supported.
 (We hope to support them on the long term though)
 - In each segment, you need to describe the location of signals (SIGs), stations (STAs), speed limits (TIVs) and grades (GRDs).
 - All route and schedule data are kept in simple text files.
 Lines beginning with a hash are ignored, as one would expect.
+- Schedules are kept in the (routeName)/schedules directory.
+You may name them whatever.txt The default shedule is default.txt
+- Services are kept in (routeName)/services.txt This file is **optional**.
+Use it only if you have branches on your line to provide pathfinding information.
 - Markers are not supported yet.
 In the pipe: tunnels (provide weather protection), country boundaries (with imperial/metric unit changes), points of interest (landmarks), areas of interest, platform names, substations (for line sectioning).
 - Weather is not supported yet
 - Only passenger stations are available at the moment.
 Water points and fuel stations (coal or diesel) will be added later.